 Let me please be clear – while I know how to sail, and I have spent many nights and traveled many miles on sail boats…I am not a professional sailor.
 So if I use incorrect language or terms, or say things a layman would say; I ask you to remember that I am.
 If you are offended by my lack of ability to describe to your level of detail…then go read a sailing book, bro.
 Or stay tuned to hear about our adventures taking “Infinity” and “Impromptu”, both 50′ Voyage catamarans, across open water.

 Ocean water crossing is no joke.
-Boats move fast, currents faster, waves are big, and if you go over you’re not getting found.
+Boats move fast, currents faster, waves are big, and if you go over you’re most likely not getting found.
 To compound the situation our crossing was at night.
 Of course, it’s generally best to travel at night; I prefer navigating reefs in the light.
 Dodging cruise ships and other vessels is fairly “easy” at night with all those fancy lights they have.

 We were traveling from San Pedro, Belize to Roatan, Honduras.
 The first two nights would be spent with easy sails to Turneffe Atoll, then Lighthouse Reef…then the big 20-hour crossing to Roatan.
 As luck would have it a wee storm started popping up; turning our 2 nights at Lighthouse to 1 in an effort to beat the storm.
 Thank God we beat the storm!
 I can’t imagine storm seas.
 I’ve crossed 5 and 6 days open ocean before – but all with the wind and current…against is a different beast.

-After a snorkel at the Blue Hole, we headed out the reef cut just south of Half Moon Caye wall.
+After a snorkel at the Blue Hole, we headed out the reef cut just south of Half Moon Caye Wall.
 Heading at 140 degrees to the west edge of Roatan; final destination of Barefoot Cay, in Brick Bay on the south side near French Harbor.

 The wind was coming from the north when we left Lighthouse but shifted almost immediately from the east (as expected) – coming at around 70-80 degrees and 15 (ish) knots.
 Daylight sailing went nice, side by side, and fairly easy.
 The sun went down and the challenge went up.

 We kept our jib up too long to start.
 Didn’t even think about it till Infinity (off our starboard) turned abruptly south to reel hers in.
-We immediately realized our error as well; unable to turn south (as Infinity was there) we turned into the wind as we reeled.
+We immediately realized our error as well; unable to turn south (because Infinity was there) we turned into the wind as we reeled.
 Got her in but lost a lot of ground, the wind caught the main and spun us 360 degrees…back on course, we caught up and passed Infinity…who promptly caught and passed us – not to be seen again till Roatan.

 Without the pull from the jib, taking waves semi-broadside and considering drift from the wind push – our 140-degree course was really a 160 degree…meaning we’d land in Utila.
 Infinity took that course, but those of us on Impromptu rode a hard 120 degrees.
 We averaged between 3-5 knots most of the night..running engines to keep momentum in the waves and provide a bit more stability and steady course.